SHUR1K-N/Project-Pwnag0dchi/README.md

 > TIP: First, try the below steps and see if your adapter works with the Pwnagotchi (don't forget to reboot).
 If not, install the drivers manually.

 ## Enabling External Wi-Fi Adapter
+0. SSH into your Pwnagotchi
 1. `sudo nano /boot/config.txt`
 2. uncomment `dtoverlay=disable-wifi` (remove the `#` from the start of the line)
 3. comment out `dtoverlay=dwc2` (add a `#` at the start of the line)
 4. Reboot Pwnagotchi with Wi-Fi adapter *connected* (data port, not power)

 ## Disabling External Wi-Fi Adapter
+0. SSH into your Pwnagotchi
 1. `sudo nano /boot/config.txt`
 2. comment out `dtoverlay=disable-wifi` (add a `#` at the start of the line)
 3. uncomment `dtoverlay=dwc2` (remove the `#` from the start of the line)